The idea behind coworking

 Innovation departments and investment programs

-“Some appreciate the non-classic corporate environment and, for example, send their innovation departments here, which are supposed to work differently than they used to do.
-Others specifically go to Berlin because they may reach people who don't want to work in other cities, ”says Maximilian von der Ahé, founder and CEO of betahaus.
+“Some appreciate the non-classic corporate environment and send their innovation departments here, for example, which are supposed to work differently than they used to do.
+Others specifically go to the Berlin location because they may reach people who don't want to work in other cities, ”says Maximilian von der Ahé, founder and CEO of betahaus.

 It is always about integrating your own employees into an innovative community.
 In addition, there are a number of specific Accelerator programs, with which companies can also invest in the StartIps.